alchemical-lich/alchemical-lich.github.io/_pages/kickstarter-rpgs.md

 *Success falls steadily as the goal climbs.
 But read this as "who sets what," not as a lever — cautious creators with small audiences are the ones choosing the small goals.*

-A warning on that last one, because it's the most misread statistic in all of crowdfunding: this is a *correlation*, and the goal is not randomly assigned.
+A warning on that last one, because it's an easily misunderstood statistic: this is a *correlation*, and the goal is not randomly assigned.
 Creators set goals in anticipation of demand — a cautious creator with a small audience sets $2,000; a publisher with a big mailing list confidently sets $80,000.
 So "low goals succeed more" absolutely does **not** mean "lower your goal and you'll succeed."
 The number tells you which kind of creator picks which kind of goal; what would happen if a given creator trimmed their own is a question it simply can't answer.
 (I'll come back to this trap.)

 ## What predicts raising a *lot* (once you've already won)